Ho Chi Minh City metropolitan area: Air transport

 As of 2008, Tan Son Nhat International Airport is the only airport in use with the designed capacity of 15-17 million passengers per annum.
 Long Thanh International Airport which located in Đồng Nai, 40 km northeast of Ho Chi Minh City constructed in 2010.
 This new airport will have full designed capacity of 80-100 million passengers annually.
 The estimated investment capital is US$8 billion and due to be completed in 2015 (phase I) and 2020 (phase II).
 Once the first phase is completed, this airport will be capable to serve 20 million passengers per year.

 Ports

 Most of the principal ports will concentrate in Ho Chi Minh City and Bà Rịa–Vũng Tàu.
 In 2007, all ports in Ho Chi Minh City alone handled 50.5 million metric tons of cargo.

 Highway

-National Highway 1 A, the core road in Vietnam crosses this region.
-Other expressways are under construction include: Long Thành-Dau Day-Da Lat Expressway, Saigon-Cần Thơ Expressway, Trans-Asian Highway, 3 belt ring expressways in Ho Chi Minh City, Biên Hòa-Vũng Tàu Expressway, Tân An-Biên Hòa Expressway.
+National Highway 1A, the core road in Vietnam crosses this region.
+Other expressways are under construction include: Long Thành-Dầu Giây-Đà Lạt Expressway, Saigon-Cần Thơ Expressway, Trans-Asian Highway, 3 belt ring expressways in Ho Chi Minh City, Biên Hòa-Vũng Tàu Expressway, Tân An-Biên Hòa Expressway.